Voisin III: Fighter role

 While flying a Voisin III, Sergeant Joseph Frantz and Corporal Louis Quénault of Escadrille V.24 shot down a German Aviatik B.I flown by Oberleutnant Fritz von Zangen and Sergeant Wilhelm Schlichting of FFA 18 over Jonchery, near Reims on October 5, 1914.
 This was the first time an aircraft had been brought down with small arms fire from another aircraft.

 Quénault fired two 48-round magazines from an 8 mm Hotchkiss M1909 machine gun at the Germans who returned fire with rifles.
-When it jammed, he continued firing with a rifle until he succeeded in bringing them down.
+When the machine gun jammed, he continued firing with a rifle until he succeeded in bringing the German aircraft down.

 Previously, Pyotr Nesterov had successfully brought down an enemy aircraft, however that was by ramming.

 Bomber role

 The Voisin III is notable in being among the earliest dedicated bombers.
 The steel frame construction of the aircraft enabled a bomb load of approximately 150 kg to be carried.

 France was the first country to organize dedicated bomber units, using the Voisin III.
-Three Escadrilles (squadrons) of the aircraft comprised the first bomber group, GB1 (groupe de bombardement 1), formed in September 1914 under the leadership of Commandant de Goÿs. de Goys’ contribution both as a tactical leader and theoretician is significant in developing the theory and practice of long range bombing sorties.
+Three Escadrilles (squadrons) of the aircraft comprised the first bomber group, GB1 (groupe de bombardement 1), formed in September 1914 under the leadership of Commandant de Goÿs. de Goÿs’ contribution both as a tactical leader and theoretician is significant in developing the theory and practice of long range bombing sorties.
 An almost unopposed bombing campaign was conducted by GB1 during the early months of 1915, culminating in a retaliatory attack against the Badische Anilin Gesellschaft at Ludwigshafen, Germany, on 26 May 1915, shortly after the German Army introduced poison gas in battle.
 Of the 18 aircraft which took part, only Goÿs himself failed to return when his Voisin suffered a mechanical failure.

 Following the success of GB1, other bomber groups were formed and successful daytime attacks on targets within Germany ensued throughout the summer and autumn of 1915.
 As many as 62 aircraft were involved.
 By 1916 the Voisin III was clearly obsolete and had become dangerously vulnerable to German fighter aircraft.
 With mounting losses, the Voisin III was withdrawn from daylight operations and restricted to night bombing.
 Among other types, it was replaced by the similar Voisin V.